charles-uno/charles-uno.github.io/_drafts/2017-01-23-womens-march.md

 Look at the past eight years.
 Obama was charismatic.
 He presided over a [strong economy](https://fivethirtyeight.com/features/the-jobs-recovery-may-not-be-flashy-but-its-strong/).
 He ended the unpopular [Iraq war](http://www.politifact.com/truth-o-meter/promises/obameter/subjects/iraq/).
 His administration was not involved in any major scandals.
 And yet Republicans were able to leverage anti-Obama rhetoric into massive electoral gains -- they control both houses of Congress, [trifectas](https://ballotpedia.org/Gubernatorial_and_legislative_party_control_of_state_government) in 25 states (compared to 4 for the Democrats), the presidency, and a [bonus SCOTUS seat](https://en.wikipedia.org/wiki/Merrick_Garland_Supreme_Court_nomination) to boot.
 Such Republican dominance hasn't been seen [since the Civil War](http://www.foxnews.com/politics/2016/11/18/republicans-build-on-their-dominance-in-state-legislatures.html) era.

+---

+white voters have less sway on the left. that might make it more difficult to build a left wing tea party.

+---